esnet/iperf/docs/dev.rst

     numbers and copyright dates.

-19. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into ``invoking.rst``::
+19. If an update to the on-line manual page is needed, it can be generated with this sequence of commands and import the result into ``invoking.rst``::

      TERM=